paulsnar/b3/site/posts/001-hello-world.md

 ## Easter egg

-If you're on Firefox, go to View -> Page Style.
+If you're on Firefox and aren't using macOS Dark Mode, try going to View -> Page Style.